 If you think you want to have facial filler injections, below is more information about what’s ahead:

-- Consultation: Your plastic surgeon will look over your areas of concern on your face and go over your medical history.
-The risks associated with fillers are minimal, but you should be honest about your medical history, including allergies, skin conditions, and medications you take that could affect your recovery.
+- Consultation: Before having a dermal filler, your plastic surgeon will look over your areas of concern on your face and go over your medical history.
+The risks associated with facial balancing fillers are minimal, but you should be honest about your medical history, including allergies, skin conditions, and medications you take that could affect your recovery.
 For example, it’s vital to tell your doctor if you take blood thinners, aspirin, ibuprofen, or naproxen because all of them encourage bruising.
+This will help them determine the best dermal filler for you.

-- Procedure: The areas to be injected are sterilized, and your doctor may put a topical anesthetic on the skin to numb it.
-Most fillers have lidocaine in them, so pain and bruising are minimal.
+- Procedure: The areas to be injected with dermal fillers are sterilized, and your doctor may put a topical anesthetic on the skin to numb it.
+Most facial balancing fillers have lidocaine in them, so pain and bruising are minimal.
 Next, the doctor will carefully inject an appropriate amount of filler under the skin.

-- Aftermath: You should see results almost right away after your injections.
+- Aftermath: You should see results almost right away after your facial balancing treatment.

-- Recovery: You may have minor swelling and bruising, but these will fade in a few days.
+- Recovery: You may have minor swelling and bruising after your dermal fillers, but these will fade in a few days.
 You can go back to work and normal activities after your filler injections.

 Request a Houston Filler Consultation